Scottish Adjacent Waters Boundaries Order 1999: Differences with existing boundaries

 The maritime boundary adopted by the order is an equidistant boundary.
-This differed from the boundary established by the Civil Jurisdiction (Offshore Activities) Act 1987 which defined a straight line border between Scotland and England in the North Sea along the latitude of 55° 50' 00"N.
+This differed from the boundary established by the Civil Jurisdiction (Offshore Activities) Order 1987 (SI 1987/2197) which defined a straight line border between Scotland and England in the North Sea along the latitude of 55° 50' 00"N.

-As a result, some oil fields previously subject to Scots civil law were transferred to English jurisdiction.
+No oil fields were affected by this change as the new boundary only applied to fishing and had no impact on reserved matters.
 Professor Alex Kemp of the University of Aberdeen argued that the movement of the line did not make much difference from an economic perspective, "because [these] are just a handful of fields, and [no longer] very important ones".

 Potential implications for Scottish independence

 The Scottish National Party opposed the order and the methods used to calculate the boundary in the North Sea.

 In 2015, the Scottish Cabinet Secretary for Rural Affairs and Environment, Richard Lochhead, wrote to the UK Government requesting a review of the order.

 In 2001, Mahdi Zahraa of Glasgow Caledonian University, published a discussion paper in the European Journal of International Law detailing different methods of establishing an Anglo-Scottish marine boundary.
-The author suggests that a perpendicular boundary, derived from a new straight baseline on the east coast of Scotland and England, combined with an area of shared jurisdiction, would be the most equitable solution.
+The author notes that whilst the median line principle would apply as a starting point, a perpendicular boundary, derived from a new straight baseline on the east coast of Scotland and England, combined with an area of shared jurisdiction, would be an alternative equitable solution.

 Supporters of Scottish independence such as Craig Murray have also argued for a perpendicular boundary based on a straight baseline.